rajatdangra/CoWIN_VaccineFinder/README.md

 2. Last Name - will be used in E-Mail.

 _In **appsettings.json**_: (Highly Recommended not to update these settings)
-1. VerifyBeneficiaries - To verify beneficiaries, before slot booking (highly recommended: True)
+1. VerifyBeneficiaries - To verify beneficiaries, before slot booking (highly recommended: True).
 2. SendEmail - True or False to enable/disable Mail.
 3. SendNotification - True or False to enable/disable Telegram Notifications.
 4. AutomaticCloseProgramWaitTime (in Seconds)- At the point of termination, program will wait for seconds before closing Automatically.
 5. TryToBookOtherSlots - True or False.
-Try to Book Slots other than Slot Preference specified in UserPreference if enabled ("1"), By default disabled ("0") as we think availability is for the entire day, it is not segregated in individual slots
+Try to Book Slots other than Slot Preference specified in UserPreference if enabled ("1"), By default disabled ("0") as we think availability is for the entire day, it is not segregated in individual slots.

 ### <ins>***Process***</ins>: